 Mobile-first web design is an approach to designing websites with a primary focus on mobile devices.
-This approach ensures the best possible user experience on smartphones and tablets, before scaling up for larger screens.
+This ensures the best possible user experience for people on their phones and tablets, before catering to larger screens.

-Websites are initially designed for smaller screens and then adapted to larger ones, ensuring seamless browsing across all devices.
+Websites are initially designed for smaller screens and then converted to larger ones, ensuring seamless browsing across all devices.

 The Importance of Mobile-First Web Design